 6500 model: 650-665nm, 2800-3000K, 4800-5000K

 ·Heat dissipation performance.
-They have the same heat sink design - Peak-shaped aluminum heat sink on each light bar to increase the heat dissipation area.
+They have the same heat sink design - A peak-shaped aluminum heat sink on each light bar to increase the heat dissipation area.
 So if you ask which is cooler.
 We would say they have little difference in this aspect.
 But FC-E series will generate more heat because they have more chips.

 ·Uniformity.
 Due to their multi-bar style appearance, both series have an even light distribution.
 And, because the chips and bars are specially arranged, they have a more uniform light distribution than other LEDs.